citp/privacy-policy-historical/g/go/gol/golfonline.co.uk.md

-> *The following text is extracted and transformed from the golfonline.co.uk privacy policy that was archived on 2012-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121006060234id_/http%3A//help.golfonline.co.uk/PrivacyandSecurity) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the golfonline.co.uk privacy policy that was archived on 2013-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130623032846id_/http%3A//www.golfonline.co.uk/help/Privacy-and-Security) for the most accurate reproduction.*

-# Privacy and Security : Help Section
+# Golfonline : Privacy and Security

 Since we launched in 2000, online privacy has been a priority for us.
 It’s changed a lot, but over the years we have found that it is best to do two things.
 Make sure that our privacy is in line with the law, and a recognised industry standard.
 As such, our privacy policy is in line with both the [Data Protection Act 1998](http://www.legislation.gov.uk/ukpga/1998/29/contents) and the best practices of the [Which?
 Web Trader Code of Practice](http://www.trustedwebtraders.com/Internet-Code-of-Practice).
 Below are the main subjects our customers need information about, but for anything else, please feel free to [contact us](http://www.golfonline.co.uk/contact-us) anytime.